Fort Jackson Building, 3rd Floor

 Mission: The Greene County Housing Options Partnership (GCHOP) unites a number of key housing stakeholders to provide education, compile information and to identify housing needs.
 The goal is to develop and promote housing resources for all residents, including those who are homeless, near-homeless, elderly or with behavioral health needs.

 Purpose: Once housing needs are identified, the members of GCHOP collaboratively and through their own agencies implement the mission by: Exploring housing options, Securing funding streams, and developing suitable housing.

 Meetings: are held on the 3rd Monday of the month at 10:00 AM, in the Fort Jackson Building (3rd Floor), Large Conference Room at 19 S. Washington Street, Waynesburg, PA.

-The goal of the Housing Team is to expand affordable housing opportunities for families and individuals with special needs including seniors, homeless and persons with disabilities.
+The goal of the Housing Team is to expand affordable housing opportunities for families and individuals including those with special needs such as seniors, homeless and persons with disabilities.